teamgrossen/website/index.md

 ---
 ---

-# Welcome to our team!
+# Welcome!

-We are broadly interested in conservation efforts aided by genomics and population analyses.
+I am broadly interested in conservation efforts aided by genomics and population analyses.
 Our main models include Alpine ibex, the Bearded vulture and the Aldabra giant tortoise.

 {% include section.html %}